County appoints 11 to short-term rental committee

 ABCCM to add transitional housing

-Asheville Buncombe Community Christian Ministries is expanding its transitional housing off of Brevard Road in South Asheville.
+Asheville Buncombe Community Christian Ministries is expanding its transitional housing off Brevard Road in South Asheville.

 The N.C.
-Department of Commerce’s Recovery Housing Program awarded Buncombe County a $1 million grant to help ABCCM expand its Transformation Village, which provides transitional housing for homeless women, mothers with children, and veterans.
+Department of Commerce’s Recovery Housing Program awarded Buncombe County a $1 million grant to help ABCCM expand its Transformation Village, which provides transitional housing for homeless women, women with dependent children, and veterans.

-Commissioners accepted the funding at its Aug.
-20 meeting, which will help build a four-story, 64-unit building with 32 units dedicated to women and mothers with children in recovery from substance use, according to a staff presentation.
+At the Aug.
+20 meeting, commissioners accepted the funding, which will help build a four-story, 64-unit building with 32 units dedicated to women in substance-use recovery who have dependent children, according to a staff presentation.

 Buncombe County is getting into the compost game.